Alquemie/gf-campaign-fields/README.md

-# Gravity Forms Campaign Fields
+# Campaign Fields for Gravity Forms

 Add custom field types to Gravity Forms that allow campaign data be stored with the form entry and be transmitted to 3rd party tools

 ## Description